MargotMarchais/MargotMarchais/README.md

 - 👋 Hello, I’m @MargotMarchais
 - 👀 I am a senior data analyst @Bouygues Telecom, a leading telco company in France.
-At work, I use mostly SQL and Tableau to collect, analyze and visualize data.
+At work, I use mostly SQL and Tableau to retrieve, analyze and visualize data.
-- 🌱 I am using Github as a way to refresh my R skills and experiment new programming languages, like Python.
+- 🌱 I am using Github as a way to refresh my programming skills in R and Python, and experiment code on side projects.
 - 📫 Feel free to contact me on Linkedin

 <!---